zjf2003tc/Predicting-Student-Dropout/README.md

 ## Goals for this Unit

 * Be able to discuss different uses for prediction algorithms in education
-* Be able to discuss the theory behind the CART, C4.5 and C5 classification algorithms
+* Be able to discuss the theory behind the CART, Conditional Inference Trees and C5 classification algorithms
 * Construct classification models to predict student dropout and state validation metrics for the model
 * Compare classification models on appropriate metrics